 A designer, fashion researcher and curator, Kat’s practice spans various media and looks at fashion through the lens of technology, investigating the tense space between control and agency/comfort and branding; exposing fashion’s impact on social behaviour within technocratic, market driven systems.
 She holds an MA in Fashion Futures from London College of Fashion, is part of the curatorial team at Fashion Space Gallery in London and lectures at various Universities across the UK.

-We worked for and with:
+We worked with and partnered with:

 Burberry (Creative Media Department), British Council, Design Museum London, Sadler’s Wells, Siobhan Davies Dance, Museum of London, National Health Service, Goethe Institute Dubai, Center for Arts & Media Karlsruhe, Victoria & Albert Museum.